wswebcreation/start-android-emulator/README.md

 # start-android-emulator

-A simple library to start an Android emulator on your local machine (currently only Mac is supported) when you already installed / downloaded Android emulators on your local machine
+A simple library to start an Android emulator on your local machine (currently only Mac and Windows are supported) when you already installed / downloaded Android emulators on your local machine

 ## What can it do?
 This module gives you the opportunity to start of of the installed Android emulators on you local machine from the command line like below

 > It relies on the `ANDROID_HOME` environment variable to be set correct!

-> **Currently only MAC is supported**
+> **Currently only MAC and Windows is supported**

 ![start-android-emualtor](./assets/start-android-emulator.gif)